The Checklist sections

 The 5 Year Rule

-- You have retired on an immediate annuity (an annuity which begins to accrue no later than one month after the date of your final separation).
+1. You must retire on an immediate annuity (an annuity that begins to accrue no later than one month after the date of your final separation).

 Preparing for future medical costs

-Health issues and expenses can increase as you age in retirement.
-As a result, it’s important to be aware of your coverage options and the associated premiums, copayments, coinsurance, and out-of-pocket costs.
+Since health expenses may increase as we age, it’s important to be aware of coverage options and possible out-of-pocket costs.

 Fortunately, there are two Aetna federal plans designed for retirees, the Aetna Medicare℠ Plan (PPO) with extended service area (ESA), (also known as Aetna Medicare Advantage) or The Aetna Direct℠ Plan.
-These plans provide extra benefits and cost savings when paired with Medicare.
-Overall, the goal is to ensure you will be both medically covered and financially secure as you enjoy retirement.
+These plans provide extra benefits and cost savings when you’re enrolled in Original Medicare.
+The goal is to provide minimum out-of-pocket costs and maximum coverage as you enjoy retirement.

 Living on a fixed income

-Living on a fixed income in retirement requires thoughtful preparation.
-Managing your finances, including your Thrift Savings Plan (TSP) and your FEHB health plan can help provide you with the peace of mind to enjoy your retirement years.
+Living on a fixed income in retirement requires planning.
+Managing your finances, including your Thrift Savings Plan (TSP), can help provide you with peace of mind.
 It’s important to be mindful of your retirement savings and your expenses, both planned and unplanned.

 Understanding Medicare